 Karaoke, ax-throwing sites want to sell beer under Utah law

+SALT LAKE CITY – At least one lawmaker thinks people should have beer with their karaoke — even in conservative Utah.

-SALT LAKE CITY – Two lawmakers are proposing changes to a new liquor law in Utah after beer licenses were denied to a karaoke lounge and an ax-throwing venue.
+A new liquor law in the state has come under scrutiny by legislators and business owners after beer licenses were denied to a karaoke lounge and an ax-throwing venue.

 Democratic Rep. Angela Romero said Wednesday she plans to introduce an amendment to include karaoke venues among the new sites approved for beer sales.